Where is Olarro?

 But there are also many villages, alive with authentic Kenyan traditions, to be explored.
 Meet the tribes, talk to the people who live amongst wild animals; witness a very different side of African life.

 Whether you seek a wild safari on the banks of the Mara or an encounter with local tribesmen, we make it easy for you to venture beyond Olarro’s borders.
-Day trips to the Maasai Mara National Reserve and local villages and schools can all be arranged when you arrive.
+Day trips to the Masai Mara National Reserve and local villages and schools can all be arranged when you arrive.

 The lives of those who reside in our luxury lodges aren’t the only ones who occupy our minds.
 We’re also keen to look after the community around us.
 From building schools and boreholes to offering services and advice to help villages protect their livestock, we have undertaken a range of projects to protect local lives.